JoeUgly/How_to/README.md

 To create a dropdown list click on the Data section (on the ribbon), then Data Validation.
 Select list and the source.
 The source is where all the names of the industries are located in the workbook.
 Ex: iu_param_table!B2:E2

-Select one of the industries from the list.

 <br/><br/>
 #### Alright, now the fun part.
-The basic order of events will be:
+The basic order of events for our formulas will be:
 1. Get the industry name
 2. Find that industry name in the table and return the column letter
 3. Count the total number of rows (parameters) for that column
-4. Count down from step 3
+4. Count down (decrement) from step 3
 5. Lookup the parameter using the number from step 4 and the column from step 2.
 <br/>
 Many of these steps can be combined, but I chose to keep them separate in order to make it simpler to follow along.